rclone/rclone/MANUAL.md

       --hubic-token-url string                                   Token server url.
       --jottacloud-encoding MultiEncoder                         This sets the encoding for the backend. (default Slash,LtGt,DoubleQuote,Colon,Question,Asterisk,Pipe,Del,Ctl,InvalidUtf8,Dot)
       --jottacloud-hard-delete                                   Delete files permanently rather than putting them into the trash.
-      --jottacloud-md5-memory-limit SizeSuffix                   Files bigger than this will be cached on disk to calculate the MD5 if required. (default 10M)
+      --jottacloud-md5-memory-limit SizeSuffix                   Files bigger than this will be cached on disk to calculate the MD5 if required. (default 10Mi)
+      --jottacloud-no-versions                                   Avoid server side versioning by deleting files and recreating files instead of overwriting them.
       --jottacloud-trashed-only                                  Only show files that are in the trash.
-      --jottacloud-upload-resume-limit SizeSuffix                Files bigger than this can be resumed if the upload fail's. (default 10M)
+      --jottacloud-upload-resume-limit SizeSuffix                Files bigger than this can be resumed if the upload fail's. (default 10Mi)
       --koofr-encoding MultiEncoder                              This sets the encoding for the backend. (default Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot)
       --koofr-endpoint string                                    The Koofr API endpoint to use (default "https://app.koofr.net")
       --koofr-mountid string                                     Mount ID of the mount to use.
 If omitted, the primary mount is used.